Jalapeño vs Fireflies.ai

 Try the project-first approach

-Join the waitlist for free early access.
+Get started with Jalapeño today.
 See what meeting follow-up looks like when it lands directly in your team's working pipeline.